deshaw/pjrmi/TECHNICAL.md

 ## Communication system

 At the very heart of PJRmi is the need for two different systems to talk to one another.
-From the outset, the intention was for the modes of communication to have no functional differences; the only difference between talking to a sub-process vs to a peer on a remote host should be latency.
+From the outset, the intent was for the modes of communication to have no functional differences; the only difference between talking to a sub-process vs to a peer on a remote host should be latency.

 ### Protocol

-PJRmi has its own, special purpose binary protocol.
-This is variously documented by the specific functions which marshall/unmarshall the calls on each side.
+PJRmi has its own, special purpose, binary protocol.
+This is documented by the specific functions which marshall/unmarshall the calls on each side.

 Any modications to the protocol are considered to be breaking changes and will